 The following should be sent directly to PASS

-Class ranking or standing – mandatory for all applicants except those from un-graded programs.
+Class ranking or standing: This is mandatory for all applicants except those from un-graded programs.
 We will accept class rankings and GPA recorded on the ADEA PASS Institutional Evaluation (ADEA IEF) form and sent directly to PASS.
 We will also accept class ranking which are recorded in the dental transcript or a letter directly from the Dean's Office of your Dental School.

 National Board Scores: We will accept NBDE scores I & II recorded on the ADEA PASS Institution Evaluation Form (ADEA IEF) and sent directly to PASS.

 ADEA PASS Evaluations: There are three types of evaluations for ADEA PASS: the ETS Personal Potential Index® (ETS PPI), the Professional Evaluation (PEF) and Institution Evaluation (IEF).